 How to opt-out of marketing communications from us?

-If you do not want to receive information of this nature, please write to: ePartner Consulting Ltd, St Ann's House, Guildford Road, Lightwater, Surrey, GU18 5RA United Kingdom.
+If you do not want to receive information of this nature, please write to: ePartner Consulting Ltd, PO Box 1578, Lightwater, Surrey, GU22 2UY, UK.

 We will write to you within 21 days of receiving the written notice of objection to confirm that the request has been complied with.